-ODP Adventures - SS17 Photoshoot in Sicily
+ODP Adventures - Noto, Sicily Guide

 What do you do when good friends invite you to their Agriturismo in Sicily but you are waaaay behind schedule in shooting images for the upcoming SS campaign?
 You book the next flight and combine the two!
 Who doesn’t like to mix a bit of business and pleasure anyway?